 The Location Dropdown Menu is used to select the environment you want to work in if your company has multiple locations.

 The Barcode Entry field is used to enter the barcode numbers of assets in your system.
 Numbers can be entered in this field manually, or automatically with a properly configured scanner.

-Clicking the icon will open the Main Menu.
+Clicking the icon in the top left corner of Flex will open the Main Menu.
 You can click the icon from virtually anywhere in Flex to open the Main Menu.

 The Contacts, Financials, Inventory, Projects, and Warehouse menus contain options, configurations, and helpful shortcuts to create new resources or lists of resources with filters.

 The Help menu contains links to various Flex Support resources as well as the Flex4 App Download page.

 The System Settings menu is where you will find the majority of configuration and settings screens within Flex.